Socrethics – Introduction

 This paper investigates the evolution of free will and reasons for skepticism.
 To what extent are human values and decisions controlled by the unconscious?
 Without freedom of will there is no control over the evolution of suffering.

 Classical utilitarianism assumed that happiness correlates with the consumption of goods and services.
 Buddha in contrast, suggested that – once basic needs are met – it doesn’t make sense to expand material desires.
 This paper investigates how welfare economics evolved from the 18th century until today.

 A negative valuation of the world is hard to defend, if it is confronted with empirical data.
-Surveys on subjective life satisfaction consistently report that the majority is satisfied with their lives [World Happiness Report].
-This paper suggests that the majorities’ perception of suffering and risk may be distorted by the interest to survive.
+Surveys on subjective life satisfaction consistently report that the majority is satisfied with their lives [World Values Survey].
+These papers suggests that the majorities’ perception of suffering and risk may be distorted by the will to live.
 The Buddhist denial of the world cannot easily be dismissed as being irrational.